alexk195/jtl/README.md

 This file will be copied into intermediate java file during template processing.
 Put your import declarations in this file.
 See Example4 files in example folder for example of usage.
 The file is called example4.jtl_header

+### Extended usage
+Look into files JTLEntity.java and JTLTemplate.java.
+Your templates will be derived from JTLTemplate, so all methods in control code are methods of JTLTemplate.
+The definitions are parsed into JTLEntity instance, so everything related to access definition data is implemented in JTLEntity.

 ## License
 MIT License, see LICENSE file